 IDO or Initial DEX offering is a way of amassing financing, a relatively new fundraising model that follows the success of the DeFi.
 IDO is the initial offer of coins on decentralized exchanges (DEX).
 This is an alternative to ICOs and IEOs, but fundraising takes place through liquidity pools.
 Unlike ICO and IEO, where investors first buy coins of the project, and then it is listed on the exchange, in IDO, the initial sale of coins and their listing occur almost simultaneously.
 The main difference between these models of fundraising is that in IDO, projects do not need to pass verification by the crypto exchange.
 It’s worth learning how IDOs work and what the advantages, disadvantages, and prospects for the future are, which we will cover in this article.

 How it works

-Formally, any DEX user can conduct an IDO so the sites select projects which end up on launchpad platforms.
+Formally, any DEX user can conduct an IDO so the sites select projects that end up on Launchpad platforms.
 When launching an IDO, developers need to follow multiple steps:

 - One needs to determine the options for using the token and the system for distributing it to users.

 - Next, you need to set the token issue and the number of coins for IDO.

 - Then you turn to the auditors who will analyze the smart contract.

 To participate in most IDOs, participants need to register in advance and enroll in the white list via social media or a website.
 More important websites to keep in mind when dealing with IDOs are Coinspaid, Coinlist, and Uniswap.
 High fees on the Ethereum network have led to projects choosing other blockchains to conduct IDOs.
 For example, such as Binance Smart Chain or Polkastarter.
 The Solana platform also introduced its launcher.
 Other options are Chainlink and Thorchain.